4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 **##genome_assembly=** Genome build.

 .. note:: \(1) the 4DN Data Portal only accepts GRCh38 for human and GRCm38 for mouse.
-For other species see https://data.4dnucleome.org/search/?type=Organism; (2) in case the genome under study contains an INSERTION or a DELETION, indicate this as indicated in :ref:`core`.
+For other species see the list of all 4DN allowable `genome builds <https://data.4dnucleome.org/search/?type=Organism>`_; (2) in case the genome under study contains an INSERTION or a DELETION, indicate this as indicated in :ref:`core`.

 :ref:`core`, :ref:`demultiplexing`, :ref:`bio`, :ref:`rna`, :ref:`rna_bio`, and :ref:`mapping` tables
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""